thorsteneckel/inquirer/README.md

 - [ ] fixed text at the bottom of a free text zone (InquirerJS conform)
 - [ ] Tests

+## Development

+Run `rake spec` to run the tests.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing